 - Allow as much sunlight into your home as possible.
 Hang bedding and clothing outside or in areas with a lot of direct sunlight, air heavy rugs and curtains as often as possible as direct sunlight kills dust mites.

 - Reduce clutter.
-More items means more dust any way you look at it.
+More items mean more dust any way you look at it.
 You can’t clean every item individually every week and frankly, you shouldn’t.
 Just lose the items you haven’t used in the last year or store them in a box in the attic.
-The less things you have collecting dust, the better.
+The fewer things you have collecting dust, the better.

 Hoover with a vacuum installed with a HEPA filter or steam clean your carpets and furniture.

 How to Prevent Dust Mites from Accumulating

 Once you have rid your home of dust mites, you will want to prevent them from accumulating again so that your hard work wasn’t in vain.
 Check the tips below to keep your home as dust mite free as possible.